Little Magnetic Book: Vanishing magnetic fields

 \section{Vanishing magnetic fields}

 This section in devoted to the proof of Theorem \ref{WKB-van}.
-The fundamental ingredients to succeed are a normal form procedure, an operator valued WKB construction and a complex extension of the standard model operators. \begin{lem} For $r>0$, let us consider a holomorphic function $\nu : D(0,r)\to\C$ such that $\nu(0)=\nu'(0)=0$ and $\nu''(0)\in\R_{+}$.
+The fundamental ingredients to succeed are a normal form procedure, an operator valued WKB construction (see Proposition \ref{el-WKB} for an electric example) and a complex extension of the standard model operators. \begin{lem} For $r>0$, let us consider a holomorphic function $\nu : D(0,r)\to\C$ such that $\nu(0)=\nu'(0)=0$ and $\nu''(0)\in\R_{+}$.
 Let us also introduce a smooth $F$ defined in a real neighborhood of $\sigma=0$ such that $\sigma=0$ is a non degenerate maximum.
 Then, there exists a neighborhood of $\sigma=0$ such that the equation

 admits a smooth solution $\varphi$ solution such that $\varphi(0)=0$ and $\varphi'(0)>0$. \end{lem} \begin{proof} We can apply the Morse lemma to deduce that \eqref{eikonal} is equivalent to

 where $f$ is a non negative function such that $f'(0)=\sqrt{-\frac{F''(0)}{2}}$ and $F(\sigma)=-f(\sigma)^2$ and $\tilde\nu$ is a holomorphic function in a neighborhood of $0$ such that $\tilde\nu^2=\nu$ and $\tilde\nu'(0)=\sqrt{\frac{\nu''(0)}{2}}$.
 This provides the equations